ETERNA-earkiv/ETERNA/documentation/Risk_Assessment.md

 # Risk assessment

-RODA comes with a Risk Registry pre-loaded with 80+ preservation risks obtained from the [Digital Repository Audit Method Based on Risk Assessment (DRAMBORA)](http://www.repositoryaudit.eu) toolkit developed by the [Digital Curation Centre (DCC)](http://www.dcc.ac.uk) and DigitalPreservationEurope (DPE).
+ETERNA comes with a Risk Registry pre-loaded with 80+ preservation risks obtained from the [Digital Repository Audit Method Based on Risk Assessment (DRAMBORA)](http://www.repositoryaudit.eu) toolkit developed by the [Digital Curation Centre (DCC)](http://www.dcc.ac.uk) and DigitalPreservationEurope (DPE).

 It also incorporates a Risk Registry that can be managed from the UI and several Risk Assessment plugins that update information on the Risk Registry.

-## How to assess and mitigate preservation risks in RODA?
+## How to assess and mitigate preservation risks in ETERNA?

 So, you want to start doing risk assesment processes in your repository.
 For example, you want to start a process to convert files from formats that are not sustainable any more (eg. because a new risk appears that a given file format won't be supported in the future).